buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 Pretty awesome, right :)?

-🏦 Fund the contract we can even send Ethereum!
+🏦 Fund the contract we can even send Ether!
 -----------------------------------------------

-We've now set up our code send Ethereum.
+We've now set up our code send Ether.
 Nice!
-Now we need to actually make sure our contract is funded, otherwise, we have no Ethereum to send!
+Now we need to actually make sure our contract is funded, otherwise, we have no Ether to send!

 We're going to first work in `run.js`.
 Remember, run.js is like our testing grounds where we want to make sure our contracts core functionality works before we go and deploy it.
 It's **really hard** to debug contract code and frontend code at the same time, so, we separate it out!